RRFayad/Shadcn/README.md

 #### General Styles / Front End concepts

+- **Must remember:** If you apply auto margins to a flex item, that item will automatically extend its specified margin to occupy the extra space in the flex container, depending on the direction in which the auto-margin is applied.

+  - Inside a flex element, ml-auto set the element to the right;
+  - mt-auto sets the element to the bottom;

 - Tom creates his layouts using grids
   - Also in the example below, `grid-cols-[250px_1fr]` stands for the sidebar with 250px and 1fr to fill the remaining space